markok20/How-to-analyse-customer-churn-EDA/README.md

 Long-term customers who pay more than average are loyal.

 That's why it's important to reward long-term customers with incentives and other reward methods.

+Please click the link above to see the notebook.